top of page

 The entire area from Paseo del Prado to El Retiro Park and some adjoining areas has been declared a UNESCO World Heritage Site called the Landscape of Light.

-It's a good idea to take a conducted tour of the historical gardens, the tour will give you some very interesting insights into the history of these gardens and why they were developed.
+It's a good idea to take a conducted tour of the historical gardens, which will give you some very interesting insights into the history of these gardens and why they were developed.

-If you wish to explore the museums, then conducted tours take about 7 hours to cover all three museums.
-I am not much into museums, I'd rather spend the day seeing the city, its beautiful gardens and interacting with the locals.
+If you wish to explore the museums, then the conducted tours take about 7 hours to cover all three museums.
+We were travelling with our 2 boys, visiting a museum was last on their wish list.

 But this certainly is doable in a 3-day itinerary since you have the entire second half of the day available.